Four steps to a strong identity foundation with Azure Active Directory

 Assign least privileged admin roles for operations

 As you think about your approach to operations, there are a couple levels of administration to consider.
-The first level places the burden of administration on your global administrator(s).
-Always using the global administrator role, might be appropriate for smaller companies.
-But for larger organizations with help desk personnel and administrators responsible for specific tasks, assigning the role of global administrator can be a security risk since it provides those individuals with the ability to manage tasks that are above and beyond what they should be capable of doing.
+The first level places the burden of administration on your Hybrid Identity Administrator(s).
+Always using the Hybrid Identity Administrator role, might be appropriate for smaller companies.
+But for larger organizations with help desk personnel and administrators responsible for specific tasks, assigning the role of Hybrid Identity Administrator can be a security risk since it provides those individuals with the ability to manage tasks that are above and beyond what they should be capable of doing.